5 Ways to Reduce eCommerce Returns with Product Data Management (2025)

 So how does data governance help?
 The mechanism works especially well when safeguarding product information parameters and ensuring data quality before publication.

-Implementing Consistent Product Specifications
+4. Ensure Consistent Product Specifications Across Channels

 Inconsistent or incorrect product specifications are another major cause of eCommerce returns.
 If the product data for an item, such as its size, weight, or compatibility, is incorrect or unclear, it can lead to confusion and returns.
 Ensuring that all your product data is consistent across different platforms will help reduce eCommerce returns.